 Veterinarians at PAWS are responsible for the provision of excellent veterinary care for all animals in PAWS’ facilities, both rescued and publicly owned.
 Veterinarians must be able to promote PAWS’ mission, uphold the integrity of the organization at all times, and work collaboratively with other staff members and volunteers to ensure the Wellness and Spay/Neuter clinics’ smooth operation.

 Duties include, but are not limited to:

-- – Promote a humane and caring attitude toward all animals and treat all animals humanely, properly and with compassion at all times, including those that are sick, injured, feral or aggressive.
+- – Handle all animals properly, humanely and with compassion at all times, including those that are sick, injured, feral or aggressive, and promote a humane and caring attitude toward all animals.

-- – Assist staff and volunteers whenever necessary to ensure smooth, respectful handling of the public and their pets.
-Maintain a calm, pleasant, tactful, and professional demeanor at all times when dealing with the public, even in stressful situations.
+- – Maintain a calm, pleasant, tactful, professional, and respectful demeanor at all times when dealing with the public, even in stressful situations.

 - – Perform other duties as assigned.

 - – No allergic conditions which would be aggravated when handling or working with animals.

 - – Ability to stand and work effectively for long periods of time and tolerate loud noises.